-Laura Isabel Serna is Assistant Professor of Critical Studies.
-She is the author of Making Cinelandia: American Films and Mexican Film Culture before the Golden Age, which will be published by Duke University Press in 2013.
-She has published essays on Mexican film culture during the silent era in Aztlán and The Americas: A Quarterly Review of Inter-American Cultural History and the edited volumes Land of Necessity: Consumer Culture in the U.S. Mexico Borderlands (Duke University Press, 2009) and Convergence Media History (Routledge, 2009).
-She has also published essays on Latino Stardom and the commercial practices that enabled early Hollywood to reach global audiences.
+Laura Isabel Serna joined the faculty of the Critical Studies Division in 2010.
+She is the author of Making Cinelandia: American Films and Mexican Film Culture (Duke University Press, 2014).
+Making Cinelandia is a historical account—based on deep research in multiple archives in both the United States and Mexico—of the circulation, presentation, and reception of films and film culture in Mexico during the late teens and early 1920s, a moment when U.S. films dominated Mexican movie screens on both sides of the border.
+She has published essays on a range of topics in Mexican film culture during the silent era including border film production, censorship and nationalism, and regional film cultures in journals such as Aztlán: A Journal of Chicano Studies and The Americas: A Quarterly Review of Inter-American Cultural History and edited collections including Silent Cinema and the Politics of Space (2014) and Land of Necessity: Consumer Culture in the U.S.-Mexico Borderlands (2010).
+She has also published essays on Latino Stardom and the commercial practices, specifically the translation of intertitles, that enabled early Hollywood to reach global audiences.

-- "La venganza de Pancho Villa: Resistance and Repetition", Aztlán: A Journal of Chicano Studies 37, no. 2 (Fall 2012): 11-42.
+“La venganza de Pancho Villa: Resistance and Repetition,” Aztlan: A Journal of Chicano Studies 37, no. 2 (Fall 2012): 11-42.

-- "Antonio Banderas, Andy Garcia, and Edward James Olmos: Latino Masculinity, the Politics of Ethnicity and Stardom in the 90s."
-In Star Decades: The 1990s, edited by Anna Everett, 123-43.
-New Brunswick, N.J.: Rutgers University Press, 2012.
+“Antonio Banderas, Andy Garcia, and Edward James Olmos: Stardom, Masculinity, and ‘Latinidades.’”
+In Pretty People: Movie Stars of the 1990s, edited by Anna Everett, 123-143.
+Rutgers, NJ: Rutgers University Press, 2012.